cilium/cilium/Documentation/concepts/ebpf/intro.rst

   attached to the tc ingress hook as well Cilium can monitor and enforce policy on all traffic entering or exiting the node.

-  Depending on the use case, containers may also be connected through ipvlan devices instead of a veth pair.
-In this mode, the physical device in the host is the ipvlan master where virtual ipvlan devices in slave mode are set up inside the container.
-One of the benefits of ipvlan over a veth pair is that the stack requires less resources to push the packet into the ipvlan slave device of the other network namespace and therefore may achieve better latency results.
-This option can be used for unprivileged containers.
-The BPF programs for tc are then attached to the tc egress hook on the ipvlan slave device inside the container's network namespace in order to have Cilium apply L3/L4 endpoint policy, for example, combined with another BPF program running on the tc ingress hook of the ipvlan master such that also incoming traffic on the node can be enforced.

 * **Socket operations:** The socket operations hook is attached to a specific cgroup and runs on TCP events.
 Cilium attaches a BPF socket operations program to the root cgroup and uses this to monitor for TCP state transitions,